 - 1 Make sure the trailer brakes are in good working condition and functioning normally.
-See trailer dealer if necessary. - 2 Hook up the trailer and make proper electrical connections. - 3 With trailer brake TYPE selection button, select the correct type of trailer brakes that are equipped on the trailer.
+See trailer dealer if necessary. - 2 Hook up the trailer and make proper electrical connections. - 3 Select the correct type of trailer brakes that are equipped on the trailer by using the multi-information display. - Drive vehicle with trailer attached on a level road surface similar to towing condition and in traffic-free environment.
+Driving speed should be approximately 20 - 25 mph [35 - 40 km/h].

-- Drive vehicle with trailer attached on a level road surface similar to towing condition and in traffic-free environment.
-Driving speed should be approximately 20 - 25 mph [35 - 40 km/h]. - 5 Using the GAIN (+/-) selection buttons, set a starting gain of 5.0.
+5 Using the GAIN (+/-) selection buttons, set a starting gain of 5.0.